Friedrich Albert Lange

 The first edition of the Arbeiterfrage was created in response to heated debates about political strategy in the developing labor movement.
 It was followed by a second and third edition that took up more theoretical questions.
 The Arbeiterfrage was, like the works of Karl Marx, Friedrich Engels and others of the period, shaped by a direct experience of rapid industrialization.
 A crucial consequence of this industrialization was the generation of an impoverished urban working class.
 The heart of this process in Germany was in the Ruhrgebiet and in the Rhineland, where Lange lived.
 Lange concluded that the solution to the problem of what to do about the working class, the “Arbeiterfrage”—literally the “worker question”—as it was called, must come from the workers themselves.
 This required politically organizing the workers and their organizations to form a front against the bourgeoisie (Irmer 1975, 2).

 Malthus granted in principle that measures like contraception could prevent the increase in population that reduces standards of living to the subsistence level but he held out little hope.
 Lange was more sanguine, but the positive note in his book may have come too late to prevent its opening chapters from ensuring its unpopularity.
-The talk of the struggle for existence, and the rigid-sounding laws that govern it, could hardly have been inspiring to the workers' movement it was meant for (Mehring 1960, 352).
+The talk of the struggle for existence, and the rigid-sounding laws that govern it, could hardly have been inspiring to the workers’ movement it was meant for (Mehring 1960, 352).
 Nonetheless, Lange did not draw the conclusions from Darwin that the social Darwinists did.
-He did not take Darwinism as supporting capitalism, in part because he took it to be a mistake to straightforwardly infer any normative conclusions from the Darwinian explanatory claims.
-He seemed to regard the principles appealed to in Darwin and Malthus as natural tendencies that could be mitigated by human reason.
+He did not take Darwinism as supporting capitalism, in part because he took it to be a mistake to straightforwardly infer any normative conclusions from the Darwinian explanatory claims: “Where Darwinism assumes that gross changes can be explained in terms of the ‘summation of slight individual variations’ over millennia, Lange suggests that this will not suffice as an all-purpose explanatory framework.
+In some cases, he thinks, it is necessary to appeal to organisms’ capacity to initiate rapid, deliberate change” (Clarke 2021, 299).
+In keeping with this critical perspective, Lange seemed to regard the principles appealed to in Darwin and Malthus as natural tendencies that could be mitigated by human reason.
 These explanatory laws do not determine how we should think, nor do they determine how we must inevitably think:

 In our present writing on the labor question Darwin plays a large role, insofar as we have attempted to derive the conditions which produce the labor question from the principles developed by Darwin, without, however, viewing them as absolutely necessary ingredients of human existence.
 (Lange 1975b, 30–31; Weikart 1999, 89)